stereotype441/language/resources/type-system/inference.md

 Note that the least closure of a type schema is always a subtype of any type which matches the schema, and the greatest closure of a type schema is always a supertype of any type which matches the schema.

+### Full type variable elimination (least and greatest closure of a type schema with respect to all type variables)

+We define the greatest and least closure of a type schema `P` with respect to _all type variables_ in the same way as we define the greatest and least closure with respect to a type variable `X` above, where all type variables are treated as though they are in the set `L`, but `_` is treated as though it is _not_ in the set `L`.

+_So, for example, the greatest closure of `Map<T, _>` with respect to all type variables is `Map<Object?, _>`._

+Note that any type that matches a type schema `P` also matches its greatest closure with respect to all type variables.

 ## Upper bound